Assessing tradeoffs of grassland management approaches with collaborative adaptive management

 Cattle wearing GPS collars in the field.
 Courtesy: Dr. Mitch Stephenson, University of Nebraska.

-Quarterly meetings along with phone and email communication took place throughout the growing season.
-This active engagement among stakeholders is also foundational to the CAM approach.
-Through the co-production of science, shared learning and trust are fostered among the CAM Project Team.
-There were no other revisions to the management strategy for the 2022 grazing season.
-Data in the aforementioned areas were collected, analyzed and preliminary results were presented to the CAM project team in late October (see research results for detailed summaries).
+Semi-annual on-ranch meetings, along with phone and email communication, took place each year.
+This active engagement among stakeholders is foundational to the CAM approach.
+Through the co-production of science, shared learning and trust are fostered among the participants in the CAM research project at Barta Brothers Ranch.

 Project Objectives: